Industry4/MultiPlug.Ext.SMEMA/pub/ReadMe.md

 * Update AssemblyInfo.cs with new version numbers
 * Build Release in Visual Studio
-* Update MultiPlug.Ext.Nuget.nuspec with new version numbers
+* Update MultiPlug.Ext.SMEMA.nuspec with new version numbers
 * Run pack.bat (you need nuget.exe below the project directory)
 * Upload it to https://www.nuget.org/